SansGuidon/bookmarks/README.md

 * [toml-lang/toml](https://github.com/toml-lang/toml) - Tom's Obvious, Minimal Language | TOML aims to be a minimal configuration file format that's easy to read due to obvious semantics.
 * [Cloudcraft](https://cloudcraft.co/) - Visualize your cloud architecture like a pro | Create smart AWS diagrams
 * [antonbabenko/modules.tf-lambda](https://github.com/antonbabenko/modules.tf-lambda) - Infrastructure as code generator - from visual diagrams created with [Cloudcraft.co](https://cloudcraft.co/app) to Terraform
+* [rfc.me](https://rfc.me/) - Append an RFC number to the domain and it will redirect to that RFC.
+Example: [rfc.me/1738](https://rfc.me/1738)
+* [rfc.fyi](https://rfc.fyi/) - Search for RFCs, Fast — When they say ‘fast’ they’re not lying.
+This site is amazingly nimble at helping you track down the particular RFC you want, whether you want to read the FTP spec, a protocol for controlling coffee pots, or how QUIC works.

 ## Onboarding
 * [Ingrid Towey](https://opensource.com/open-organization/17/9/culture-building-onboarding-buddies) - Growing your team's open culture, one buddy at a time